ryanmcdermott/typed-arrays/README.md

 npm start
 ```

-Open the web browser to `http://localhost:8888/`
+Open the web browser and navigate to `http://localhost:8888/`

 ### Build Production
 To build a static version of site that is outputted to the `/docs` folder, run: